cangtianhuang/DeepMT/README.md

-# DeepMT (Deep Metamorphic Testing)
+# DeepMT

-DeepMT (Deep Metamorphic Testing), a metamorphic relation automatic generation and hierarchical testing system for deep learning frameworks.
+DeepMT (Deep Metamorphic Testing) is a metamorphic relation automatic generation and hierarchical testing system for deep learning frameworks.